Home / LSA Students / Academics & Requirements / Majors & Minors / Molecular, Cellular, and Developmental Biology (MCDB) /

 Academic Minor in Ecology and Evolutionary Biology

-The minor trains biologists interested in the origins and complex interactions of the earth's biodiversity and ecosystems with both the fundamental knowledge in these areas and the basic skills of scientific inquiry.
-The minor covers the material of the major to a lesser depth for students who wish to supplement a major in another area with additional biological expertise.
+The academic minor trains biologists interested in the origins and complex interactions of the earth's biodiversity and ecosystems with both the fundamental knowledge in these areas and the basic skills of scientific inquiry.
+The minor covers the material of the concentration to a lesser depth for students who wish to supplement a concentration in another area with additional biological expertise.

 Effective Fall 2008

-Exclusions: Students who elect a minor in Ecology and Evolutionary Biology may not elect the following majors: Biology, General Biology, Plant Biology, Ecology and Evolutionary Biology, Microbiology, or Biochemistry.
-They may also not elect a minor in Biology, Program in the Environment, Plant Biology, or Global Change.
+Exclusions: Students who elect an academic minor in Ecology and Evolutionary Biology may not elect the following concentrations: Biology, General Biology, Plant Biology, Ecology and Evolutionary Biology, Microbiology, or Biochemistry.
+They may also not elect an academic minor in Biology, Program in the Environment, Plant Biology, or Global Change.

 Academic Minor Program.15 credits at the 200-level and above (Students who took BIOLOGY 162 or 163, or students with AP credit for BIOLOGY 162 must take 18 credits), distributed as follows: